 My favorite koan:

 - After enlightenment: Chop wood, carry water

-The understandings I currently gather from it: humility, importance of the fundamentals, the value of craftsmanship, the magnificence of the mundane, & enlightenment not as a goal but a process than needs consistent attention.
+The understandings I currently gather from it: humility, importance of the fundamentals, the value of craftsmanship, the magnificence of the mundane, & enlightenment not as a goal but a process that needs consistent attention.

 Total appreciation of the monotonous and exhausting art which is distance running is a privilege too few truly unlock.
 Just like enlightenment, there is a simple, yet tedious path to discovery: the daily practice of chopping wood and carrying water by putting one foot in front of the other and running one mile after another.